 Schwab has a comprehensive liquidity risk management program in place to ensure funding is available to meet obligations to clients and other ongoing commitments.
 Schwab's primary source of funds is cash generated by client activity which includes bank deposits and cash balances in client brokerage accounts.
 Other sources of funds include cashflows from operations, maturities and sales of investment securities, repayments on loans, securities lending of assets held in client brokerage accounts, and Federal Home Loan Bank borrowings.
-Our broker-dealer subsidiary also maintains secured, uncommitted lines of credit, to borrow on a short-term basis and pledge either client margin securities or firm securities as collateral, based on the terms of the agreements.
+Our broker-dealer subsidiary also maintains securities or firm securities as collateral, based on the terms of the agreements.
 Our banking subsidiaries have access to short-term secured funding through the Federal Reserve discount window.
 However, the firm does not view this as a primary source of liquidity.
 The banking subsidiaries also have access to funding from external financial institutions in repurchase agreements collateralized by investment securities and the ability to issue Certificates of Deposits as a source of short-term liquidity.
-Long-term needs are also met by funding provided by long term debt issuances by CSC in the capital markets.
+CSC meets its long-term funding needs through debt issuances in the capital markets and retains the flexibility to issue short-term borrowings, such as commercial paper notes, to manage near-term funding needs.